kel243/shopping-cart/README.md

 Users can also remove items from the cart and checkout with their card.
 The checkout is handled by Stripe.

+When valid orders are created, it is rendered on the admin orders page using socket.io.

 Admins can login and edit the items on the menus.